tabithatxc/wire-docs/src/understand/single-sign-on-and-provisioning/main.rst

 SCIM security and authentication ................................

-* ``TODO``: We're using a very basic variant of oauth that just contains a header with a bearer token in all SCIM requests.
+* ``TODO``: We're using a very basic variant of oauth that just contains a header with a bearer token in all :term:`SCIM` requests.
-* ``TODO``: The token is created in team settings and added to your scim peer somehow (see howtos or below (wherever we end up putting it) for Azure, curl).
+* ``TODO``: The token is created in team settings and added to your :term:`SCIM` peer somehow (see howtos or below (wherever we end up putting it) for Azure, curl).

 Generating a SCIM token
 .......................

 TODO: Notes from Lennart: In the current documentation I am missing the narrative.
 As a reader I would prefer a couple of sentences at the start explaining what the section is useful for.
-Example: it just says SCIM peer mgmt, but when does the reader need this, and for what?
-Example 2: it says you need to provide a SCIM token to your IdP for user provisioning.
+Example: it just says :term:`SCIM` peer mgmt, but when does the reader need this, and for what?
+Example 2: it says you need to provide a :term:`SCIM` token to your IdP for user provisioning.
 I would like a sentence or two about how the IdP uses the token and what info it conveys to the IdP, and what the token contains for info.

-These are the steps to generate a new SCIM token, which you will need to provide to your identity provider (IdP), along with the target API URL, to enable SCIM provisionning.
+These are the steps to generate a new :term:`SCIM` token, which you will need to provide to your identity provider (IdP), along with the target API URL, to enable :term:`SCIM` provisionning.

 * Step 1: Go to https://teams.wire.com/settings ( Here replace "wire.com" with your own domain if you have an on-premise installation of Wire ).